aaaaaa123456789/gb-debug-information/debuginfo.md

       Possible values are 0 for DMG, 1 for SGB, 2 for CGB, or 3 for unknown.
     * The reserved bits have no meaning assigned to them by this version of the specification.
       Like any reserved field, it MUST be set to the [invalid value][def-invalid], which is an all-bits-set value.
-* **Mapper code**: single-byte code that identifies the mapper in use by the program.
+* **Mapper code**: single-byte code that identifies the cartridge mapper in use by the program.
   If the mapper is known and matches one of the well-known single-byte mapper codes, that code MUST be set as the value of this field, even if it doesn't match the value given in the ROM image header (at offset $147).
   In this case, the mapper code unknown flag (in the feature flags field) MUST be cleared.
   Otherwise, the mapper code unknown flag MUST be set, and this value SHOULD be set to the single-byte mapper code found at offset $147 in the ROM image header if possible.
-* **Mapper string**: [string table][sect4.2] index referencing a string that describes the mapper in use by the program.
+* **Mapper string**: [string table][sect4.2] index referencing a string that describes the cartridge mapper in use by the program.
   This SHOULD be a machine-parsable, human-readable string that describes the components of the mapper in question.
   (For example, this string could be set to a value like `MBC3+TIMER+BATTERY`.)
   If the mapper information is not available, this field MUST be set to the [invalid string index][def-invalid].
-* **Manufacturer code**: four-character code that identifies the program in question, typically used for licensed games.
+* **Manufacturer code**: 4-byte code that identifies the program in question, typically used for licensed games.
+  This code usually represents four ASCII characters; however, the code is treated as a 4-byte integer for the purposes of this field, regardless of whether it actually represents ASCII characters or not.
-  This value is found in the ROM image header at offset $13F; note that the value as a 4-byte integer will be parsed in little-endian format (so, for instance, a manufacturer code of `ABCD` would be read as $44434241).
+  This value is found in the ROM image header at offset $13F; note that the value as a 4-byte integer will be parsed in little-endian form (so, for instance, a manufacturer code of `ABCD` would be read as $44434241).
   If the manufacturer code invalid flag (in the feature flags field) is set, this field is meaningless and SHOULD be set to the [invalid value][def-invalid]; consumers MUST ignore this field if that flag is set.
 * **Build timestamp**: timestamp when the ROM image was last built or updated.